-Wetlands provide habitat for many species of amphibians, reptiles, birds and mammals that are uniquely adapted to aquatic environments.
-Upland wildlife like deer, elk and bears use wetlands for food and shelter.
+Wetlands provide habitat for many species of amphibians, reptiles, birds, and mammals.
+Wildlife like deer, elk and bears use wetlands for food and shelter.
 Wetlands are necessary for many migratory bird species.
 Freshwater and marine life including trout, striped bass, crab, and shrimp rely on wetlands for food, cover, spawning, and nursery grounds.

 Many wetlands contain a diversity of plants, animals and water features that provide beautiful places for sightseeing, hiking, fishing, hunting, and bird watching.

-Ecological, cultural, and historic resources are plentiful in our nation's wetlands, and provide countless opportunities for environmental education and public awareness programs.
+Ecological, cultural, and historic resources are plentiful in our nation's wetlands.
+They provide countless opportunities for environmental education and public awareness programs.

 Source: Why Are Wetlands Important